👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 MODULE 6: Understand the emotional impact of EF

-In this mini-course, I'll give you a strategy that helps kids visualize, plan, and complete daily tasks like academic assignments, functional tasks, or classroom routines.
+This strategy that helps kids visualize, plan, and complete daily tasks like academic assignments, functional tasks, or classroom routines.

 Whether it's making breakfast, doing a writing assignment, or packing for the school day, this strategy will help kids approach their daily routines with a plan.